mbaudin47/othdrplot/README.md

 - The main ingredients are the dimension reduction method and the method to estimate the density in the reduced space.

-In the current implementation, the dimension reduction must be provided and based on the KarhunenLoeve decomposition (which can be computed from the SVD or other methods as well).
+In the current implementation, the dimension reduction must be provided and based on the Karhunen-Loeve decomposition (which can be computed from the SVD or other methods as well).
-The method to estimate the density in the reduced space is necessarily the kernel smoothing in the current implementation.
+The method to estimate the density in the reduced space can be
+the kernel smoothing estimator or any other density estimation method (e.g. a Gaussian mixture).